collint8/seg3d.pages/Tools/MeanFilter.md

 ### Summary

-This filter performs smoothing on the data layer using a step function
+This filter performs smoothing on the data layer using a step function.

 ### Detailed Description